masud-src/OncoFEM/README.md

 conda activate oncofem
 python3 -m pip install .
 ````
 - Set the global path variable and config file.
 For Linux and macOS modify run the following lines.
-In Windows system the script will create a batch file ('set_global_path.bat') in your home directory.
+In Windows system
+the script will create a batch file ('set_config.bat') in your home directory.
 Run this file from the Command Prompt.
-Actualize your system and activate oncofem again.
+Actualise your system and activate oncofem again.
 If necessary, change the directories in the config.ini file.
 ````bash
 chmod +x set_config.sh.
 ./set_config.sh
 ````
-- In order to handle real image data and transform this to readable files, the software package SVMTK package need to be installed by the following code lines or visit https://github.com/SVMTK/SVMTK for comprehensive instructions.
+- In order to handle real image data and transform this to readable files, the software package SVMTK package need to be
+installed by the following code lines or visit https://github.com/SVMTK/SVMTK for comprehensive instructions.
+This is
+only necessary for tutorial 3 and 4.
+You can use the software without this extension, see tutorial 1 and 2.
 ````bash
 cd ..
 git clone --recursive https://github.com/SVMTK/SVMTK